MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-windows.md

   - **Require** - Require device users to enter the password every time the device returns from an idle state.

   > [!IMPORTANT]
-  > When the password requirement is changed on a Windows desktop, users are impacted the next time they sign in, as that’s when the device goes from idle to active.
+  > When the password requirement is changed on a Windows desktop, users are impacted the next time they sign in, as that's when the device goes from idle to active.
 Users with passwords that meet the requirement are still prompted to change their passwords.

 ### Encryption